MCP servers

 Deploy MCP servers to Connect when you want to:

-• Proxy third-party services: Securely proxy access to external APIs and manage credentials centrally.
-This pairs well with OAuth integrations, which allow your MCP server to obtain short-lived access tokens for third-party services on behalf of users.
+- Proxy third-party services: Securely proxy access to external APIs and manage credentials centrally.
+This pairs well with integrations, which allow your MCP server to obtain short-lived access tokens for third-party services on behalf of users.

-If your security policies allow it, you may prefer to run MCP servers locally when you want:
+If your security policies allow it, you might prefer to run MCP servers locally when you want:

 Connect to an MCP server